caddyserver/website/src/docs/markdown/automatic-https.md

 3. After all enabled challenge types have been tried, it backs off exponentially
 	- Maximum of 1 day between attempts
 	- For up to 30 days

+During retries with Let's Encrypt, Caddy switches to their [staging environment](https://letsencrypt.org/docs/staging-environment/) to avoid rate limit concerns.
+This isn't a perfect strategy, but in general it's helpful.

 ACME challenges take at least a few seconds, and internal rate limiting helps mitigate accidental abuse.
 Caddy uses internal rate limiting in addition to what you or the CA configure so that you can hand Caddy a platter with a million domain names and it will gradually -- but as fast as it can -- obtain certificates for all of them.